 Transporting sand is expensive, with costs directly linked to distance.
 Industry information indicates that to move a tonne of sand 1km along the road network costs 27 cents.
 Transporting sand further has an immediate impact on the delivered cost, and therefore infrastructure budgets.
 For example, delivering sand to Auckland from Helensville (serving the Taporapora sand banks) to the concrete plants in Penrose needs a 65km road trip.
-After accounting for different transport distances and accounting for transportation from the Port to Penrose, the additional cost of supplying sand to Penrose (compared to Bream Bay option) is estimated at \$535/truck - a 36% cost increase due to greater distances.
+After accounting for different transport distances and accounting for transportation from the Port to Penrose, the additional cost of supplying sand to Penrose (compared to Pakiri option) is estimated at \$535/truck - a 36% cost increase due to greater distances.
 Furthermore, this transport cost can effectively be doubled to \$1,070 as the truck needs to return to the plant and is unlikely to have any load to offset the price.
 This brings the cost of transport, they can deliver the sand to Auckland CBD (and then to concrete plants in Auckland via truck) at a significantly lower rate, without adding to congestion issues already seen on Auckland's motorways as would be the case with sand shifted from Helensville.

 To put this direct cost into context, the Central Rail Link used more than 20,000 truckloads of concrete.
-Using this quantum and applying it to the cost difference shown above that the associated sand movements would have costed an additional \$3.3m in transport cost alone.
+Using this quantum and applying it to the cost difference shown above, the associated sand movements would have cost an additional \$3.3m in transport costs alone.

 Auckland uses concrete throughout the city and sand is delivered to concrete plants that are located at key points, forming a network.
 In addition, the sand is used for non-concrete applications (e.g., turf and precast) and these are also distributed throughout the city.
+However, the supply shortage means that these applications are being rationed.

 Currently, most of the sand extracted from Kaipara is allocated to users that are in the west and north of Auckland.
-Bream Bay sand will be barged to Ports of Auckland, and then distributed to concrete plants and other users.
+Pakiri sand is (and will be) barged to the Ports of Auckland, and then distributed to concrete plants and other users.
 There are considerable transport cost savings in avoiding a portion of the transport function when distributing the sand from the CBD compared to Helensville.